Lily Hope

-Lily Hope (born 1980, Juneau) is an Alaska Native artist, designer, teacher, weaver, Financial Freedom planner, and community facilitator.
+Lily Hope (born 1980, Juneau) is an Alaska Native artist, designer, teacher, weaver, and community facilitator.
 She is primarily known for her skills at weaving customary Northwest Coast ceremonial regalia such as Chilkat robes and ensembles.
 She owns a public-facing studio in Juneau, called Wooshkindein Da.àat: Lily Hope Weaver Studio which opened downtown in 2022.
 Lily Hope is a mother of five children, and works six days a week.

 Biography and education

 Lily Hope, also known as Lily Lalanya Hudson, was born and raised in Juneau, Alaska by full-time artists.
 She identifies herself as Tlingit Indian of the Raven moiety from her grandmother's clan, the T’akdeintaan.
 The clan originated from Snail House in Hoonah, Alaska.
 Her Lingít name is Wooshkindein Da.àat.
 Her mother, Clarissa Rizal, and artist Kay Parker, both well-known and also from Juneau, Alaska, taught her how to weave.

 Clarissa Rizal (Tlingit, 1956–2016) was a weaver, painter, printmaker, carver, and sculptor.
 She was one of the last apprentices of the late master Chilkat weaver, Jennie Thlunaut (Tlingit, 1891–1986).
 In the 1990s, Thlunaut was one of few artists who still created Chilkat weaving.
 Thlunaut's knowledge of formline design was so thorough that she was able to create her own designs that followed those aesthetic rules.
 She taught this to Rizal, who in turn taught Hope how to weave in formline style.
 Hope's ties with her mother were strong to the point that they collaborated on an ensemble and won first place at an art show.
 Her sister, Ursala Hudson, is also a textile artist and fashion designer.

 Hope studied communications and theater at University of Alaska Southeast from 2002 to 2007.
 Soon after college, she became a well-known Chilkat and Raventail weaver and teacher.
 She also acted and participated in the Alaskan Regional theater, Perseverance Theatre, whose mission is to “create professional theatre by and for Alaskans."
 They valued community engagement, cross-cultural collaboration, professional rigor, and regional voice.
 This ties in with Hope's commitment and dedication to her hometown.

 She teaches weaving in Juneau, Yukon Territory, and down the coast of southeast Alaska.
 She is also a mother of five children.